Smart Factory

 The Future of Smart Factories

 The current age of manufacturing is Industry 4.0.
-Some industry experts suspect we are well on our way to Industry 5.0 with the contributions of artificial intelligence and robotics.
+Some industry experts believe that AI and robotics are already driving us toward Industry 5.0.
 Industry 5.0 focuses on the continued integration between humans and computers within manufacturing.

-As automation and AI capabilities get better and better, big data will end up playing a bigger role within the Smart Factory to the benefit of manufacturers.
+Manufacturers will gain the most as AI advances, making big data central to the future of Smart Factories.
 That’s why it’s never too late to begin your digital transformation.